 Relapse prevention can include some of the following practices:

-Those in recovery addicts often have to deal with cravings for the drugs that they are trying to recover from.
+Those in recovery addicts often have to deal with cravings for the drugs they are trying to recover from.
 For example, feelings of depression can be triggering for drug and alcohol abuse.
-When you start to recognize depressing feelings, move into self-care and contact someone from your support network.
-If your cravings are triggered by being in a certain area, take extra precaution to stay connected to people who support sobriety.
+When you start to recognize depressing feelings, move into self-care, and contact someone from your support network.
+If your cravings are triggered by being in a certain area, take extra precautions to stay connected to people who support sobriety.

 Maintaining an Attitude of Gratitude

 It is said in recovery that someone with an “attitude of gratitude” is someone who will stay sober for a lifetime.
 Relapse prevention can include different skills and techniques for gratitude, like keeping a gratitude list, doing an attitude check, and sending a gratitude list to a sponsor.

 Engaging in Self-Care